 4.)
 Which is an underinsured motor vehicle.
 An underinsured motor vehicle is one to which a liability bond or policy applies at the time of the accident but its limit of liability either:

 - is not enough to pay the full amount the covered person is legally entitled to recover as damages; or

-- has been reduced by payment of claims to an amount which is not enough to pay the full amount the covered person is legally entitled to recover as damages.
+- has been reduced by payment of claims to an amount that is not enough to pay the full amount the covered person is legally entitled to recover as damages.

-We strongly recommend that motorist obtain UM/UIM coverage equal to the amount of their liability auto insurance coverage.
+We strongly recommend that motorists obtain UM/UIM coverage equal to the amount of their liability auto insurance coverage.